Loading…

 Learning Objectives

-Manage challenging biopharmaceutical collaborations and discuss efficient integration of assets; Identify effective strategies for managing complex regulatory submissions in the pharmaceutical industry; Assess risks and develop contingency plans for project timelines and budgets; Apply multiple stakeholder management techniques to ensure alignment and informed decision-making across governances.
+Discuss challenging biopharmaceutical collaborations and efficient integration of assets; Identify effective strategies for managing complex regulatory submissions in the pharmaceutical industry; Recognize ways to assess risks and develop contingency plans for project timelines and budgets; State how to apply multiple stakeholder management techniques to ensure alignment and informed decision-making across governances.

 Chair